JohannesMahne/fin_overview_dashboard/README.md

 # Financial summary dashboard

 The instructions below describe how to set up a dashboard that provides a financial summary for your business units.
 The dashboard is designed to help monitor costs and usage patterns effectively.
 It has four sections:
-1. ECH Billing Summary
+1. ECH billing summary
-2. ECH Credit burndown (not filtered by deployment group)
+2. ECH credit burndown (not filtered by deployment group)
-3. Deployment Usage Summary
+3. Deployment usage summary
-4. Chargeback Summary
+4. Chargeback summary

+## Dependencies

+1. ESS Billing integration
+2. ES Usage integration
+3. Chargeback integration

 ## Steps to implement the dashboard

 1. Set up an enrichment policy to map deployment IDs to deployment names for usage data.
 2. Build a custom ingest pipeline to extract the business unit from the deployment name and set it as `deployment_group`.
 3. Build a custom ingest pipeline for usage data, using the enrichment policy to add deployment names and extract the business unit as `deployment_group`.
 4. Update historical billing and usage data by increasing the lookback value or running an update-by-query operation to apply the new pipelines.
 5. Upgrade the Chargeback integration to ensure compatibility with the new pipelines.
 6. Set up a watcher to execute the enrichment policy daily and keep the enrich index up to date.

-7. Import the dashboard JSON and use the `deployment_group` field to filter by business
+7. Import the [dashboard NDJSON](https://github.com/JohannesMahne/fin_overview_dashboard/blob/main/fin-overview-dashboard.ndjson) to use the `deployment_group` field to filter by business

 ## Details